wdalmut/upcloo-web-framework/README.md

 ##Getting started

-In the `scenario` folder you can find an example but a tipical starting point can be something like this...
+In the `scenario` folder you can find not only an example but a typical starting point...
 You can use a project folder that you prefer but a good starting point is:

      - src